Leah Purcell AM

 2009 DEADLY AWARDS – Winner, Actor of the Year

-2007 SYDNEY THEATRE AWARDS–Nomination Best Actress in a play – The Story of Miracles at Cookie’s Table.
+2007 SYDNEY THEATRE AWARDS – Nomination, Best Actress in a play for The Story of Miracles at Cookie’s Table

-2007 GLUG THEATRE AWARDS -NORMAN KESSELL MEMORIAL AWARD FOR OUTSTANDING PERFORMANCE BY A LEADING ACTRESS – The Story of Miracles at Cookie’s Table.
+2007 GLUG THEATRE AWARDS – Nomination, Norman Kessell Memorial Award for Outstanding Performance for The Story of Miracles at Cookie’s Table

 2006 BYRON KENNEDY AWARD ‘COMMITTEE MEMBER’ /AFI AWARDS

-2006 DEADLY AWARDS – Nomination, Actor of the Year –
+2006 DEADLY AWARDS – Nomination, Actor of the Year for Jindabyne

-2006 HELPMAN AWARDS – Nomination, Best Actress in a play – Condeleeza Rice in Stuff Happens, Company B.
+2006 HELPMAN AWARDS – Nomination, Best Actress in a play for Stuff Happens

-Recipient of the Inaugral 2006 “Bob Maza Fellowship” – to further career of Indigenous Artist overseas.
+Recipient of the Inaugural 2006 “Bob Maza Fellowship” – to further the career of Indigenous Artist overseas

-2006 DEADLY AWARDS – Winner, Actor of the Year 2005 – for portrayal of Condeleeza Rice in Stuff Happens.
+2006 DEADLY AWARDS – Winner, Actor of the Year 2005 – for the portrayal of Condeleeza Rice in Stuff Happens

-2002 IF AWARDS – Winner, Best Documentary – Black Chicks Talking
+2002 IF AWARDS – Winner, Best Documentary for Black Chicks Talking

-2002 THE LOGIE AWARDS – Nomination Best Documentary – Black Chicks Talking
+2002 THE LOGIE AWARDS – Nomination, Best Documentary for Black Chicks Talking

-2001 IF AWARDS – Winner, Best Actress in a Film –Lantana
+2001 IF AWARDS – Winner, Best Actress in a Film for Lantana

-2001 HELPMAN AWARDS – Nomination, Best Actress in a Play – Box the Pony, stage play.
+2001 HELPMAN AWARDS – Nomination, Best Actress in a Play for Box the Pony

-2000 QLD PREMIER LITERARY AWARDS – Winner, Best Play Script –
+2000 QLD PREMIER LITERARY AWARDS – Winner, Best Play Script for Box the Pony

-1999 NSW PREMIER LITERARY AWARDS – Winner – Best Play Script – Box the Pony.
+1999 NSW PREMIER LITERARY AWARDS – Winner – Best Play Script for Box the Pony

-1996 AFI (Australian Film Institute) AWARDS – Nomination Best Actress in a TV Drama.
-Fallen Angels
+1996 AFI (Australian Film Institute) AWARDS – Nomination Best Actress in a TV Drama for Fallen Angels

-1994 MATILDA AWARDS (Qld theatre awards)– Winner, Best New Talent.
+1994 MATILDA AWARDS – Winner, Best New Talent for Low

 Media